Chair, Board of Equalization, 1st District

-Mai joined Senator Runner's office in January 2011 when he was elected to the Board of Equalization.
-As Assistant Deputy to Vice Chair Runner, Mai manages the day to day operations in conjunction with the Chief Deputy.
-She has more than 20 years of administrative, management and leadership experience in the government industry.
+Mai Harvill is the Assistant Deputy to Member Runner and manages all aspects of the day-to-day office operations in conjunction with the Chief Deputy.
+Mai has more than 20 years of administrative, management and leadership experience in the government industry.

-Mai served in the same position at the Board of Equalization from 2003-2010 for Board Member Bill Leonard and Barbara Alby.
+Mai served in the same position from 2003-2010 for Member Bill Leonard and Acting Member Barbara Alby.

 She is a graduate of Cal Poly Pomona earning a Bachelor of Science Degree in Business Administration.
-She majored in management and human resources and has a minor in public administration.
+Mai majored in management and human resources and has a minor in public administration.

-Drew Mercy serves as Senior Advisor for Taxpayer Advocacy to Vice Chair Runner in his southern California office.
+Drew Mercy serves as Senior Advisor for Taxpayer Advocacy to Member Runner in his southern California office.
 In this capacity he assists the Senator on tax policy, taxpayer services and outreach.
-Drew previously served in Vice Chair Runner's Senate office starting in 2004 as a Field Representative and later as Deputy Chief of Staff.
+Drew previously served in Member Runner's Senate office starting in 2004 as a Field Representative and later as Deputy Chief of Staff.

 Prior to 2004, Drew served in the State Capitol as Legislative Director to Assemblyman Ray Haynes and in the office of Senator William J. "Pete" Knight.
 He has worked in and out of government on many aspects of state politics.

 Drew attended the University of California, Davis, where he earned a Bachelor of Arts degree in Political Science, with a minor in history.
-Drew serves as a City of Lancaster Architecture and Design Commissioner.
-He is a past President of the Antelope Valley Board of Trade, a regional non-profit focused on economic development.
-He sits on the Measure R Bond Oversight Committee for Antelope Valley College, the Advisory Committee for the State Prison in Lancaster and is a member of Lancaster West Rotary.
+Drew serves as a City of Lancaster Planning Commissioner and Vice President of the Antelope Valley Fair Association.
+He is also a past President and current Director of the Antelope Valley Board of Trade, a regional non-profit focused on economic development.

 Policy and Legislative Affairs

-Tanya began working for the Board of Equalization in March 2013, as Regional Outreach Manager assigned to Vice Chair Runner's district.
-She joined Vice Chair Runner's staff in January 2014 to oversee Senator Runner's policy and legislative agenda, coordinate educational events throughout the district, and assist taxpayers with various concerns.
+Tanya began working for the Board of Equalization in March 2013, as Regional Outreach Manager assigned to Member Runner's district.
+She joined Member Runner's staff in January 2014 to oversee Senator Runner's policy and legislative agenda, coordinate educational events throughout the district, and assist taxpayers with various concerns.